 The ancient Persian crown (Esther 1:11; 2:17; 6:8) was called kether; i.e., “a chaplet,” a high cap or tiara.
 Crowns were worn sometimes to represent honor and power (Ezek.
 23:42).
 They were worn at marriages (Song of Songs 3:11; Isaiah 61:10, “ornaments;” Revised King James Version, “a garland”), and at feasts and public festivals.

 The crown was among the Romans and Greeks a symbol of victory and reward.
 The crown or wreath worn by the victors in the Olympic games was made of leaves of the wild olive; in the Pythian games, of laurel; in the Nemean games, of parsley; and in the Isthmian games, of the pine.
 The Romans bestowed the “civic crown” on him who saved the life of a citizen.
 It was made of the leaves of the oak.

-Crown of Life—In opposition to all these fading crowns the apostles speak of the incorruptible crown, the crown of life (James 1:12; Rev. 2:10) “that fadeth not away” (1 Pet.
-5:4, Greek: amarantinos; compare 1:4).
+Crown of Life—In opposition to all these fading crowns the apostles speak of the incorruptible crown, the crown of life (James 1:12; Rev. 2:10) “that fadeth not away” (1 Peter 5:4, Greek: amarantinos; compare 1:4).
 Probably the word amaranth was applied to flowers we call “everlasting,” the “immortal amaranth.”